devhartley/Gangsir_MC_LuaPrograms/README.md

 A repository of all the lua programs i've written for the OpenComputers and Computercraft mods for Minecraft.
 Computercraft is a mod written by `dan200`, and adds lua based computers into Minecraft.
 OpenComputers is a mod written by `Sangar`, and works similarly to Computercraft, but with more features.

 All of these are mine, however some use APIs written by others.
 The needed APIs can be found in comments of the program in question, or in the Explanations section for the program below.
+I generally try to avoid using libraries that are not standard to openOS.

 If you use any of these programs, please follow the MIT license and give credit if using them publicly.
 Also feel free to modify my programs for *personal use.*